marketcalls/openalgo/README.md

 6)Connect the Database to the Application

-7)Run the Table Query

-<code>CREATE TABLE auth (
-    id SERIAL PRIMARY KEY,
-    name VARCHAR(255) UNIQUE,
-    auth VARCHAR(1000)
-);</code>

-8.Now you are ready to connect with your favorite trading platform for end to end Algotrading platform for fully automated trading.
+7)Now you are ready to connect with your favorite trading platform for end to end Algotrading platform for fully automated trading.

 ## Features